garethfoote/gfoote/collections/_writing/Archiving 20 years of participatory art.md

 ![[Archiving 20 years of participatory art-20240105172316826.png@#Archiving 20 years of participatory art-20240105172316826.png]]
 <span class="figcaption">Content audit</span>

 The conclusions from this were that important parts of the work would need to be represented with limited visual media and a lot of contextual writing.
 More importantly it became clear that there was no formulaic way of presenting a project.
 The presentation of each project would need to be narrativised, from a content perspetive, by the artists who conducted the work.
 As part of some ideation sessions with the stakeholder we also established the importance of unique project stories, amongst other challenges.
-This can be seen

 ![[Archiving 20 years of participatory art-20240105172750784.png@#Archiving 20 years of participatory art-20240105172750784.png]]